microsoft/Reactors/workshop-resources/ai-services/AI_1/face-api/introduction.md

 ### Landmarks

 Face landmarks are the detailed points on a face.
-Collections of these points, such as the chart below, provide rough sketches of individual human faces.
+Collections of these points, as shown in the chart below, provide rough sketches of individual human faces.
 These landmarks identify common facial elements--such as a pupil, nose, or eyebrow--by using pixel coordinates.
 Face API can return up to 27 landmarks for each identified face, all of which can be used for analysis.

 ![Diagram of a face identifying the location of all landmarks, such as lips and eyes](../images/face_landmarks.png)